-- To ensure 100 percent timely due process of all enforcement cases and to respond to all complaints in order to protect the public. - Strategy Conduct competent, fair, and timely investigation; ensure due process for respondents; monitor the resolution of complaints; maintain adequate monitoring of all probationers in a timely fashion and contact consumer complainants in a timely and regular manner. - Strategy Protect Texas citizens by identifying potentially impaired physicians, physician assistants, acupuncturists and surgical assistants; directing these practitioners to evaluation and/or treatment, and monitoring the participants in recovery. - Strategy Improve public awareness by providing information and educational programs to educate the public and licensees regarding the agency's functions, services and responsibilities.
+- To ensure 100 percent timely due process of all enforcement cases and to respond to all complaints in order to protect the public. - Strategy Conduct competent, fair, and timely investigation; ensure due process for respondents; monitor the resolution of complaints; maintain adequate monitoring of all probationers in a timely fashion and contact consumer complainants in a timely and regular manner. - Strategy Protect Texas citizens by identifying potentially impaired licensees; directing these practitioners to evaluation and/or treatment, and monitoring the participants in recovery. - Strategy Improve public awareness by providing information and educational programs to educate the public and licensees regarding the agency's functions, services and responsibilities.